 A Mobile Space Dedicated To The Observation of Plastic Pollution

-The Observatory is a small mobile container that carries popularised scientific data, as well as tools for observing surrounding plastic pollutions yourself.
+The Observatory is a mobile space that contains popularized scientific data, and tools for individuals to observe the surrounding plastic pollution.
 It will travel from town to city, across 3 continents, to share knowledge about plastic pollution with a diversity of people around the world.

 An itinerant awareness-raising space to link local pollution and global impact.